xl0/lovely-docs/doc_db/sveltejs-sveltekit/getting-started/introduction/short_digest.md

-SvelteKit is a framework for building web apps with Svelte (comparable to Next.js or Nuxt).
-It provides routing, build optimizations, offline support, configurable rendering (SSR/CSR/prerendering), image optimization, and HMR via Vite.
-Svelte itself is just a UI component compiler.
+SvelteKit is a web application framework built on Svelte.
+It provides routing, build optimizations, SSR/CSR/prerendering, offline support, and HMR development experience via Vite.
+Similar to Next.js or Nuxt for other frameworks.